anialsonus/pg_wait_sampling/README.md

 See
 [PostgreSQL documentation](http://www.postgresql.org/docs/devel/static/monitoring-stats.html#WAIT-EVENT-TABLE)
 for list of possible wait events.
+Among these pre-defined events current extension adds the special state "without wait" that might be considered as "CPU time".
+This name is defined as event type for this state and event value takes NULL value.

 Contribution
 ------------